 About the Book

-Genre: Historical Romance
+Genre: Christmas Historical Romance

-Click here to grab your copy.
+Click here to get your copy!

 About the Author

 Julie Klassen loves all things Jane–Jane Eyre and Jane Austen.
 A graduate of the University of Illinois, Julie worked in publishing for 16 years and now writes full-time.
 Her novels have sold over 1 million copies, and three of her books, The Silent Governess, The Girl in the Gatehouse, and The Maid of Fairbourne Hall, have won the Christy Award for Historical Romance.
 The Secret of Pembrooke Park was honored with the Minnesota Book Award for Genre Fiction.
 Julie has also won the Midwest Book Award and a Christian Retailing‘s Best Award, and has been a finalist in the Romance Writers of America’s RITA Awards and ACFW’s Carol Awards.
 Julie and her husband have two sons and live in a suburb of St. Paul, Minnesota.

 My fascination with England began as a girl when I read The Secret Garden and Jane Eyre, and watched A Christmas Carol.
 I have now been to Great Britain several times, and my affection for the place has only grown.
 I love the country villages with their stone buildings and thatched roofs, the narrow, winding roads (though not driving on them), the ancient churches, friendly people, plummy accents, and history.
 Writing fifteen novels set there has been a real pleasure.

 An Ivy Hill Christmas includes all the elements of an idyllic Olde English yuletide: A charming village setting, snowfall, mistletoe, caroling, gifts for less fortunate neighbors, and festive gatherings of friends and family.
 I thoroughly enjoyed researching 19th century Christmas traditions and weaving them into this novella.